'I love skating. It's my passion:' Teen describes effort to bring a skate park to Laurel

 "I love skating," he said.
 "It's my passion."

-Arneson has been collecting signatures on a petition that will eventually been shown to the Laurel City Council.
+Arneson has been collecting signatures on a petition that will eventually be taken to the Laurel City Council.

 Project Organizer Amanda Wilson said the project could take anywhere from one to four years depending on community support.
 Right now, they are focused on writing grants, collecting signatures on the petitions, and getting more support from the community.